-- 1. Meet all admission requirements of CCC - 2.
-Have a transcript of coursework taken at other colleges sent to the CCC Office of Admissions and Records for evaluation - 3.
-Have a current minimum GPA of 2.0 or > - 4.
-If not completed, be eligible to enroll in ENG 101 and MTH 100 - 5.
-Submit to CCC either ACT results from a test taken within the past 3 years or a Next-Gen ACCUPLACER test reading score from a test taken within the past 3 years - 6.
-Complete the online program application
+- 1. Meet all admission requirements of CCC. - Submit an unofficial Calhoun Community College transcript documenting all previously completed coursework taken at CCC or accepted in transfer. - 3.
+If not completed, be eligible to enroll in ENG 101 and MTH 100. - 4.
+Submit either ACT results from a test taken within the past 3 years or a Next-Gen ACCUPLACER test reading score from a test taken within the past 3 years. - Complete the online program application by the deadline date.